Maple Pecan Pie Tassies

 - 3/4 cup finely chopped pecans

-Whisk eggs in a large bowl.
-Add corn syrup, maple syrup, and sugar, whisking until combined.
+- Whisk eggs in a large bowl.
+Add corn syrup, maple syrup, and sugar, and butter, whisking until combined.
 Stir in pecans.